Casey Kolderup

 Hire Me

-Since the mid-2000s I've been working as a software engineer.
-Most recently, I wrapped up a four-year stint as a Staff Engineer on Glitch, the platform where everyone built the web, at Fastly.
+I've been working in software, mostly web, development since the mid-2000s.
+Most recently, I wrapped up a four-year stint as a Staff Engineer and team lead on Glitch, the platform where everyone built the web, at Fastly.
 Before that I got to work with great people at places like Discogs and Vox Media.
-I've helped build great products, led teams of engineers, built and maintained public and private APIs, and overall have been very lucky to work with people who made me want to:
+I've helped build great products, led teams of engineers, built and maintained public and private APIs, and overall have been very lucky to work with people who motivated me to:

 I like a good technical challenge but I'm of the opinion that the best work I do is the time spent collaborating with product managers, designers, user researchers, and other engineers to make sure we all actually understand the work that we're doing.
-I think this step, and then rigorously working through a process that translates that understanding into useful changes, is a solid path to good work.
+I think that ensuring this starting point, and then rigorously working through a process that translates that understanding into useful changes, is a solid path to good work that is increasingly being forgotten.
 Trying to take shortcuts or avoiding the work of understanding is the most common path to high-churn, high-incident, discouraging work.

 My Resume